Accommodation & Plan Search

 Kidoike・Tanohara Marsh

-Kidoike pond is a crystal-clear pond surrounded by birch and bamboo grass.
+Kidoike is a crystal-clear pond surrounded by birch and bamboo grass.
 Especially in the early morning, it often becomes calm and the reflection of autumn leaves on the lake's surface is truly a natural beauty!
-Tanohara Wetland offers a stunning contrast between the grassy red leaves and Mount Kasagatake.
+Tanohara Marshland offers a stunning contrast between the grassy red leaves and Mt.
+Kasagatake.

 04